ReactiveBayes/RxInfer.jl/docs/src/manuals/meta-specification.md

 # [Meta Specification](@id user-guide-meta-specification)

-Some nodes in the `ReactiveMP.jl` inference engine accept optional meta structure that may be used to change or customise the inference procedure or the way node computes outbound messages.
-As an example `GCV` node accepts the approximation method that will be used to approximate non-conjugate relationships between variables in this node. `RxInfer.jl` exports `@meta` macro to specify node-specific meta and contextual information.
+Some nodes in the `ReactiveMP.jl` inference engine require a meta structure that may be used to provide additional information to the nodes, customise the inference procedure or the way the nodes compute outbound messages.
+For instance, the `AR` node, modeling the Auto-Regressive process, necessitates knowledge of the order of the AR process, or the `GCV` node ([Gaussian Controlled Variance](https://ieeexplore.ieee.org/document/9173980)) needs an approximation method to handle non-conjugate relationships between variables in this node.
+To facilitate these requirements, `RxInfer.jl` exports `@meta` macro to specify node-specific meta and contextual information.

 ```@example manual_meta
 using RxInfer